krai/ck-object-detection/program/mlperf-inference-vision/README.md

 The LoadGen mode can be selected by the environment variable `--env.CK_LOADGEN_MODE`.
 (When the mode is specified, it is `AccuracyOnly`; otherwise, it is `PerformanceOnly`.)

-### Accuracy
+## Accuracy

-For the Accuracy mode, you should specify the dataset size and the number of queries e.g. `--env.CK_LOADGEN_EXTRA_PARAMS='--count 200 --max-query-count 200'`.
+For the Accuracy mode, you should specify the dataset size and the maximum number of queries e.g. `--env.CK_LOADGEN_EXTRA_PARAMS='--count 200 --max-query-count 200'`.

 ```
 time docker run -it --rm ${CK_IMAGE}